 Member participation is required for establishing consensus.
 If a Member is not able to express a position on a consensus call, this will not hold up the consensus call if another Member representing the same appointing organization is able to express a position on behalf of that group.
 Observers do not participate in any type of consensus calls.

-For the avoidance of doubt, any SO, AC or Stakeholder Group that does not fulfil its entire Membership allowance must not be disadvantaged as a result during any assessment of consensus.
+For the avoidance of doubt, any SO, AC, or Stakeholder Group that chooses not fulfil its entire Membership allowance shall not be considered as disadvantaged as a result during any assessment of consensus.

 Unless otherwise specified in this Addendum, the GNSO Working Group Guidelines apply in full to the IGO Work Track.
 Consensus designations are therefore the responsibility of the Work Track Chair and are to be made in accordance with the consensus levels described in Section 3.6 of the Working Group Guidelines.